“Sorry, Not Tonight?” Managing Desire Discrepancies Between Partners

 Understanding Sexual Scripts.

-Have you ever caught yourself reminiscing “how good sex used to be in the beginning.”
-So much so, you’ve tried repeating similar acts to yield the outcome of sex.
-Well, that would be considered a sexual script.
-Think of sexual scripts as internal guides dictating what should take place, be felt, desires, societal projections and more during a sexual encounter.
+The honeymoon stage of most relationships is what couples tend to reminisce about most.
+Particularly, about “how good sex used to be in the beginning.”
+So much so, some have repeated similar acts (scripts) in hopes of yielding the outcome of sex.
+Well, this could be considered a sexual script.
+Think of sexual scripts as internal guides dictating what should take place, be felt, desired, societal projections, and more during a sexual encounter.
 And, perhaps you’re thinking, “planning never hurts.”
-And, in most instances you’d be correct, however, sexual scripts can prevent fluidity, attunement, and sexual exploration, all while creating unrealistic expectations surrounding sex.
-Imagine having a great sexual experience; the type where you could go for a cigarette although you don’t smoke, only for the other person to invalidate it because you didn’t orgasm in the way they’d hoped.
-Mood changer, right?
+In most instances, you’d be correct; however, sexual scripts can prevent fluidity, attunement, and sexual exploration, all while creating unrealistic expectations surrounding sex.
+Imagine having a great sexual experience, the type where you could go for a cigarette, although you don’t smoke.
+Only for the other person to invalidate it because you didn’t orgasm in the way they’d hoped.
+Mood changer, right!
 Don’t let sexual scripts impact your sexual relationship(s).
 Remember, what sparks a desire response for you doesn’t have to do the same for your partner(s).
-Instead of mourning the sexual relationship of old, be open to exploring what brings you pleasure presently.
-I assure you, it has drastically changed since the honeymoon days.
+Instead of mourning the sexual relationship of old, be open to exploring what brings you pleasure currently.
+I assure you, it has changed since the honeymoon days.

 Navigating Desire Discrepancies In Your Relationship.